Shadow Hamiltonian Simulation: Results

-A different example is when $S$ is the set of quadratic fermionic operators of the form $a^\dagger_j a^{}_k$, where $a^{\dagger}_j$ creates a fermion in the $j^{\rm th}$ mode and $a^{}_k$ annihilates a fermion in the $k^{\rm th}$ mode.
-In this case, $\ket{\rho;S}$ contains less information than $\rho$, which again follows from the fact that distinct fermionic states can give rise to exactly the same values for the expectations $\langle a^\dagger_j a^{}_k\rangle$.
-In this example, however, the shadow state lets us encode exponentially many such expectations if we allow for $M$ to be exponentially large.
-This enables the computation of certain properties of systems involving exponentially many fermionic modes, as we discuss in \Cref{sec:free_fermions}.
-Similar observations apply to bosonic systems.
+Note that shadow states depend on $\rho$ and $S$ only, and do not make reference to any interactions or Hamiltonian.
+In~Supp.
+Inf., we discuss many properties of shadow states.
+In particular, in Supp.
+Note 3 we show that if $S$ is an orthogonal set of operators acting on a finite-dimensional system and $\rho=\ketbra \psi$ is a pure state, then $\ket{\rho;S}$ is a projection or ``shadow'' of $\ket \psi \otimes \overline{\ket \psi}$, where $\overline{\ket \psi}$ is the state whose amplitudes are complex conjugates of the amplitudes of $\ket{\psi}$.

 One common task that can be solved with shadow states is the estimation of an arbitrary linear combination of the expectations $\langle O_m \rangle$, which reduces to an overlap estimation problem.
 Another common task is that of sampling from a distribution where probabilities are $\Pr(m) \propto |\langle O_m \rangle|^2$, which can be done by measuring the shadow state in the computational basis.
-These tasks are related to other problems, like estimating energies of a subset of modes in fermionic and bosonic systems of exponential size, which are discussed in \Cref{sec:free_fermions,sec:harmonic_oscillator}.
+These tasks are related to other problems in quantum simulation, like estimating energies of a subset of modes in fermionic and bosonic systems of exponential size, which are studied in this article.

-Having established the notion of shadow state, we proceed to discuss the problem of simulating quantum dynamics within this formalism.